AI Observability app

 Service Health tab

-Service Health lets you get a unified view of the operational state of your AI services.
-It is organized into focused tabs, so you can move from a high-level pulse to root cause in a couple of clicks.
+Service Health gives you a unified view of the operational state of your AI services.
+It is organized into focused tabs, so you can move from a high-level pulse to root cause in a few clicks.

 In this tab, you can: